The Griner Art Gallery is a dynamic and engaging space where students learn directly from the work of professional artists.

-You may return these statements to any Griner Gallery assistant on duty in the gallery, to the main art office (AJ 401), or to the current Gallery Associate’s office (AJ 212).
+You may return these statements to any gallery assistant on duty, to the main art office (AJ 401), or to the current Gallery Associate’s office (AJ 212).

 For more information about this form, please contact the director of the School of Art.

-Give to the Ned and Gloria Griner Gallery
+Give to The Ned and Gloria Griner Art Gallery